 Lately I’ve been producing weekly videos for my Classy Graphics with Google Drawings online course.
 I believe that my students make stronger connections with the content when they see their teacher’s face onscreen, so I include selfie videos as part of my instructional videos.
 That means that I spend quite a bit of time looking at my face on video—and so do my students.

 I investigated lighting solutions because I was not happy with the look of my selfie videos.
 I’ve seen many YouTube videos where the host’s face is perfectly lit.
 Would I be able to afford their lighting setups?
 It turns out that many YouTubers use a ring light.

 Ring lights, also known as diva lights or selfie lights, vary in price.
 After researching my options, I spent a total of $107 on a ring light and hot shoe adapter.
 More about what I bought later.
 First, I want to tell you why I absolutely love filming with a ring light.

 My ring light has an 18 inch diameter with 240 LED lights spread around the circumference.
 The LEDs are covered with diffusion plates.
 The ring light sits atop a light stand.
 A hot shoe adapter attaches to the ring so that my phone or camera sits inside the ring.
-This setup emits uniforms light from the camera's point of view.
+This setup emits uniform light from the camera's point of view.